2020-10732f-c2-TannourySamer/Airline-Reservation-System/flight-reservation-master/README.md

 Used bower.js to install jquery and bootstrap dependencies.

-Created Integration layer(REST API) for flight checkin microservice to check in passengers with reservations Avaialble at https://github.com/2020-10732f-c2-TannourySamer
+Created Integration layer(REST API) for flight checkin microservice to check in passengers with reservations avaialble at https://github.com/2020-10732f-c2-TannourySamer

 ## Technologies
 Backend: